bennyyclo/Cytofin/README.md

 For many users, the most difficult part of filling out the consensus panel information table will be designing the regular expressions for the `antigen_pattern` column.
-However, in most cases the required regular expressions will be quite simple: For a primer on regular expressions (and their use in the [`stringr`](https://stringr.tidyverse.org/) package) written by [RStudio](https://www.rstudio.com/about/), install the `stringr` package
+However, in most cases the required regular expressions will be quite simple; for a primer on regular expressions (and their use in the [`stringr`](https://stringr.tidyverse.org/) package) written by [RStudio](https://www.rstudio.com/about/), install the `stringr` package